-Serious and devastating as the issue of feed cost has become, the onus of finding succoup lies with the feed millers and animal nutritionists who have not relented in exploiting cheaper, locally available alternatives to replace the expensive animal protein feedstuffs such as fish meal in feed rations (Aladetohun and Sogbesan, 2013).
+Serious and devastating feed costs have become, and the onus of finding lies with the feed millers and animal nutritionists who have not relented in exploiting cheaper, locally available alternatives to replace the expensive animal protein feedstuffs such as fish meal (Aladetohun and Sogbesan, 2013).

-Howbeit, in the face of abundant by-products from abattoir operations, blood seems to be a promising option to fill the gap of costly animal protein sources.
-Accordingly, blood is processed into blood meal, a product with unpalatable taste, dark chocolate colour, characteristics smell and hydroscopic property (Mulik, 2014).
-Other feed products derived from blood are haemoglobin and plasma (Mulik, 2014); but according to Caires et al., (2010), the most common animal products used in broiler diets are meat and blood meal because of their high protein levels and the benefits of blood meal as protein source in poultry are attributed to the economic and nutritional impacts.
+In the face of abundant by-products from abattoir operations, blood seems to be a promising option to fill the gap of costly animal protein sources.
+Blood is processed into blood meal, a product with an unpalatable taste, dark chocolate color, pungent smell, and hygroscopic properties (Mulik, 2014).
+Other feed products derived from blood are hemoglobin and plasma (Mulik, 2014); but according to Caires et al., (2010), the most common animal products used in broiler diets are meat and blood meal because of their high protein levels which attributed to the economic and nutritional impacts.
 (Rahim et al., 2022).

-Ofori and Hsieh (2014) reported that blood meant for human and animals’ food is mostly obtained from bovine and porcine species as compared to others, perhaps due to large volume of drained blood and reasonable number of cattle slaughtered.
-During preparation, blood meal needs to be free from contaminants such as adulterants, insects, fungal infestation, offensive odour, spores of Bacillus anthracis and clostridium spp.
+Ofori and Hsieh (2014) reported that blood meant for human and animal food is mostly obtained from bovine and porcine species as compared to others, perhaps due to the large volume of drained blood and the reasonable number of cattle slaughtered.
+During preparation, blood meal needs to be free from contaminants such as adulterants, insects, fungal infestation, offensive odor, and spores of Bacillus anthracis and Clostridium spp.

-Blood meal has been reported to contain minimum content of 80-85 crude protein (Anoh and Akpet, 2013) or 90-95 crude protein % DM, fat (less than 1% DM) and ash (less than 5%DM) (Mulik, 2014).
-Of the various amino acids present in blood meal, lysine, methionine, hestidine, arginine, leucine and tryptophan quantities are reported to be reasonable except isoleucine and glycine are low (NRC, 1994; Anoh and Akpet, 2013; Swe et al., 2022) but contrary studies by Seifdavati et al., (2008) and Hardy (2022) reported low arginine and methionine content in blood meal.
-Blood meal is also valued as a rich source of Zinc and Iron (Mulik, 2014) but deficient in Calcium (Hardy, 2022).
+Blood meal (BM) has been reported to contain a minimum crude protein content of 80-85% (Anoh and Akpet, 2013) or 90-95% crude protein, fat (less than 1%), and ash (less than 5%) (Mulik, 2014).
+Of the various amino acids present in blood meal, lysine, methionine, histidine, arginine, leucine, and tryptophan quantities are reported to be reasonable except isoleucine and glycine are low (NRC, 1994; Anoh and Akpet, 2013; Swe et al., 2022) but Seifdavati et al., (2008) and Hardy (2022) reported low arginine and methionine content in BM.
+BM is valued as a rich source of zinc and iron (Mulik, 2014) but deficient in calcium (Hardy, 2022).